 Customers can save money and energy with expanded instant discounts on ENERGY STAR® certified LEDs at their

-More than 630 food banks affiliated with Feeding America use their local food pantries to distribute free ENERGY STAR® certified LEDs provided by ComEd.
+Food banks affiliated with Feeding America use more than 650 local food pantries to distribute free ENERGY STAR certified LEDs provided by ComEd.
 Check your local food pantry for availability and eligibility.

 Building owners and managers whose buildings are designated as income eligible may qualify for comprehensive energy efficiency retrofits in common areas and tenant spaces.
 Improvements may include free weatherization, ENERGY STAR certified LEDs, programmable thermostats, advanced power strips, boiler tune-ups, and more.